mjhoffm2/ReactTrainingTutorial/Part-4-%2D-Improving-the-Development-Experience.md

 );
 ```

-Next, we update boot-client.tsx, essentially reverting it to what we had before we added hot module replacement.
+Next, we update boot-client.tsx, reverting it to what we had before we added hot module replacement.

 _boot-client.tsx_
 ```ts